Downton Abbey Christmas Special Review

 What did you all think?

-3 thoughts on “Downton Abbey Christmas Special Review”
+3 responses to “Downton Abbey Christmas Special Review”

 1. I loved, loved, loved this episode–and I thought Maggie Smith’s “Is that a promise?” line was the highlight.
 Although I did think that the maid/fortune hunter thing was obvious a mile away and completely unnecessary.